Primary tabs

 Teaching

-One to one supervision | Supervisions with module coordinators or their regular supervisor give the student the opportunity to discuss general and specific issues in the conduct of the course.
+Supervisions with module coordinators or their regular supervisor give the student the opportunity to discuss general and specific issues in the conduct of the course.
 A supervisor, possibly but not necessarily the same one, will also be appointed for the dissertation, to help with the choice of topic and monitor the progress of the student’s research for the dissertation throughout the year.
 Supervisions provide the student with an opportunity to seek academic information and advice and they provide the forum to monitor the student's progress.
-Students can normally expect to have around eight supervision sessions per year depending on the nature of their course and dissertation. |

-Seminars & classes | Seminars are designed to provide students with intensive engagement with academic staff across a wide range of specialisms relevant to the modules selected.
+Seminars are designed to provide students with intensive engagement with academic staff across a wide range of specialisms relevant to the modules selected.
 Seminars are designed to be interactive and preparation and participation in seminars are expected of all students.
 In all taught modules, students may be required to give seminar-style presentations from time to time.
 Most modules include a number of seminars during Michaelmas and Lent terms.
-The amount of time dedicated to seminars and classes will vary depending on the student's module choices. |
+Students can expect around 2-4 hours per week of seminars in Michaelmas and Lent terms depending on their module choices.

-Lectures | Lectures are designed to present and discuss the major academic disciplines covered in each module.
+Lectures are designed to present and discuss the major academic disciplines covered in each module.
 Most modules are structured around lecture-based teaching.
-The amount of time spent in lectures will vary depending on the student's module choices. |
+Students can expect around 4-8 hours per week of lectures in Michaelmas and Lent terms depending on their module choices.

-Practicals | Some modules may have practical elements.
-Where this is the case there may be one or two sessions in the Michaelmas and Lent Terms. |
+Some modules may have practical elements.
+Where this is the case there may be one or two sessions in the Michaelmas and Lent Terms.

-Posters and Presentations | All MPhil students are usually required to make a presentation to staff and peers as part of the assessed component of their Research Skills module.
-Some taught modules use student presentations within a class as a pedagogical tool. |
+All MPhil students are usually required to make a presentation to staff and peers as part of the assessed component of their Research Skills module.
+Some taught modules use student presentations within a class as a pedagogical tool.

 Feedback